 Easter holidays at Hardwick

 Birdsong, lambs, the fresh green tint of new leaves, and the scent of spring in the air all make a great backdrop to Easter.
-Head to Hardwick from 17 March to 15 April and make some great memories with friends and family alongside some of nature’s best moments.
-We're also holding a Cadbury Easter Egg Hunt over the Easter weekend (30 March - 2 April).
+Head to Hardwick and make some great memories with friends and family alongside some of nature’s best moments.
+We're also holding a Cadbury Easter Egg Hunt over the Easter weekend (19 - 22 April).

 Discover spring across Hardwick